PDLT-University-of-York/test-split-site/docs/ultra/content-availability.md

 To change an item’s visibility:

-1. Mouse over the current visibility status (e.g. **Hidden from students**) of the content item whose visibility you want to modify, then click the down arrow that appears.
+1. Mouse over the current visibility status (e.g. **Hidden from students**) of the content item whose visibility you want to modify, then click the down arrow.
 2. Click on the required visibility option - e.g. if you want to make an item visible to students, click **Visible to students**.

 ![Accessing the visibility settings for a single item in an Ultra course](images/content-availability-set-single-item.png)